wdurno/highly-available-api/README.md

 Manual steps required for building and deployment:

 1. Run `bash build.sh`
-2. You will be prompted to configure an auto-generated certificate.
-You need only provide your domain.
-3. Once the build is done, manually configure the Azure Public IP to expose your domain.
+2. Once the build is done, manually configure the Azure Public IP to expose your domain.

 ## demo

 Navigate to your domain and login.
 Watch the stateless, highly-available API count your visits and report the API pod name which serviced your request.
 ```
-{"pod_name": "xkymgqrrhp", "total_visits": 2}
+{"pod-name":"xkymgqrrhp","total-visits":"2"}
+{"pod-name":"nimslepznw","total-visits":"3"}
 ```

 ## clean-up